 In the spirit of Shabana Mir’s blog, whose exceptional reflexivity about academic life I really admire, I thought I would write something about the intense anxieties that graduate school used to induce in me.

-I had lots of different feelings in graduate school, and not all of them were bad.
-But for me, some of the hardest moments were those ritual moments where your very Being is supposed to be under examination.
+I had lots of different feelings in graduate school, and lots of them weren’t bad.
+But for me, some of the hardest things were those ritual moments where your very Being is supposed to be under examination.
 In concrete terms, that meant the big rites of passage: the qualifying exams, the dissertation proposal hearing, and finally the dissertation defense.
 It’s easier to think about them now that they’re a bit distant in time.

 Continue reading “The panics of graduate school”